aninchat/theasciiconstruct/content/post/junos-bgp-and-bgp-unnumbered.md

 fe80::205:86ff:fefd:4203                 02:05:86:fd:42:03  stale       773   yes  no      xe-0/0/0.0
 ```

 We'll complete our configuration by applying the same commands to all other relevant devices and interfaces.
-At the end of this. the two spines have learned the link local addresses of both leafs:
+At the end of this, the two spines have learned the link local addresses of both leafs:

 ```
 // Spine1